Najat El Hachmi

-Najat El Hachmi (born July 2, 1979) is a Moroccan-Spanish writer based in Catalonia.
+Najat El Hachmi (Arabic: نجاة الهاشمي; born June 2, 1979) is a Moroccan-Spanish writer based in Catalonia.
 She holds a degree in Arabic Studies from the University of Barcelona.
 She is the author of a personal essay on her bicultural identity, and three previous novels, the first of which earned her the 2008 Ramon Llull Prize, the 2009 Prix Ulysse, and was a finalist for the 2009 Prix Méditerranée Étranger.

 Life

 El Hachmi was born in Beni Sidel, province of Nador.
 At the age of 8 she immigrated with her family to Catalonia, Spain.
 El Hachmi studied Arab literature at the University of Barcelona and currently resides in Granollers.
 She acquired the Spanish nationality in 2006.

 She began writing when she was twelve years old and has continued ever since, first as entertainment, and later as a means to express concerns or to reflect and re-create her own reality, in the (at least) two cultures to which she belongs.